-A schedule baseline establishes the expected delivery dates of Project activities.
-The Project Schedule will be baselined at creation and any tasks added to the Project Schedule will be baselined when added.
+A schedule baseline establishes the expected completion dates of Project activities.
+The Project Schedule will be baselined at creation and when tasks are added.
 The baseline will be used throughout the Project for measuring actual performance against planned activities and tasks.
 This comparison can identify areas of schedule slippage requiring corrective action to ensure the Project remains on schedule.

-The Project team will review the details of the Project Deliverables, WPs, Project activities, and milestones to monitor the critical path and verify the Project Schedule contains the appropriate predecessors, successors, effort, start and finish dates, durations, and resources.
-Task baselined dates may be updated (i.e., re-baselined), if needed, to align with an approved contract amendment, PCR, DED/WPED, or Decision, as described in the Schedule Changes section..
+The Project team will review the details of the Project Deliverables, WPs, Project activities, and milestones to monitor "Critical Path Items" and verify the Project Schedule contains the appropriate predecessors, successors, effort, baseline start and baseline finish dates, durations, and resources, at a minimum.
+Task baselined start or baselined finish dates may be updated (i.e., re-baselined), if needed, to align with an approved method as described in the Schedule Changes section.